 Depreciation on tangible property, plant and equipment has been provided on the basis of useful life as stated in Schedule II of the Companies Act, 2013 using the straight-line method.
-Lease hold land is amortized over the period of lease.
 Depreciation methods, useful lives and residual values are reviewed periodically, including at each financial year end.
 The following are the estimated useful lives:

-Class of assets Useful lives estimated by the management (years)
+Class of assets Useful lives (years)

-Computer 3 / 6 years
+Computers and Data 3 / 6 years

+processing units

 Office equipment 5 years

 Furniture and fixtures 10 years

-Software 3 to 10 years